princesegzy01/nearest-store-location/README.md

 ## Algorithm/Data Structure
 After getting a postal code from a given zip/address via google geolocation API, we need to get the closest zip number from our dataset.

-Firstly, all compound zip code such as *64503-9458* inside our dataset are converted into *64503.9458* so that it can easitly be sort and we can perfom comparison and logical operation on it.
+Firstly, all compound zip code such as *64503-9458* inside our dataset are converted into *64503.9458* so that it can easily be sorted and we can perfom comparison and logical operation on it.

 ### Problem
 Searching for a closest store to a give zip leads me to linear search of the whole dataset array which is `O(n)`.
 This is a big problem and it is not going to scale as the list of store in the datasets keeps increasing.